Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: Balanced hyperbolic manifolds

-\textbf{Case 2.} If $A$ had certain global irreducible components $A_j$ with $\text{codim}_\C A_j=1$ in $X$, then $T=\underset{j}{\sum}\lambda_j[A_j]$ with $\lambda_j\geq 0$ and $[A_j]$ is the current of integration on $A_j$ thanks to another support theorem [Corollary 2.14 in \cite{demailly1997complex}, Chapter III].
-So $f^*T=0$ implies $\lambda_j=0$ ,$\forall j$, meaning that $T=0$ on $X$, yielding again a contradiction.
-Hence the desired result follows. \end{proof} It is natural to ask whether the converse holds as well.
-Toward answering this question, we first make the following observation : \begin{obs} Let $X$ be a compact balanced hyperbolic manifold with $\dim_\C X=n$. \begin{enumerate} \item If $X$ is degenerate balanced, then there are no complex hypersurfaces in $X$. \item If $X$ contains a complex hypersurface, then $\pi_1(X)$ is infinite \end{enumerate} \end{obs} \begin{proof} \begin{enumerate} \item Assume $X$ is degenerate balanced and $\omega$ is a degenerate balanced metric on $X$, that is $\omega^{n-1}=d\alpha$ for some smooth ($2n-3$)-form $\alpha$ on $X$.
-Assume there exists a complex hypersurface $H\subset X$, then :
+It is natural to ask whether the degenerate balanced property is preserved under smooth modifications.
+Toward answering this question, we first make the following observation: \begin{obs} Let $X$ be a compact balanced hyperbolic manifold with $\dim_\C X=n$. \begin{enumerate} \item If $X$ is degenerate balanced, then there are no complex hypersurfaces in $X$. \item If $X$ contains a complex hypersurface, then $\pi_1(X)$ is infinite \end{enumerate} \end{obs} \begin{proof} \begin{enumerate} \item Assume $X$ is degenerate balanced and $\omega$ is a degenerate balanced metric on $X$, that is $\omega^{n-1}=d\alpha$ for some smooth ($2n-3$)-form $\alpha$ on $X$.
+Assume there exists a complex hypersurface $H\subset X$, then:

-This is a contradiction, hence there are no complex hypersurfaces in $X$. \item Let $\omega$ be a balanced metric on $X$ such that $\widetilde{\omega}^{n-1}=d\alpha$ for some $\widetilde{\omega}$-bounded ($2n-3$)-form $\alpha$ on $\widetilde{X}$, and let $\iota : H \xhookrightarrow{ }X$ be a complex hypersurface in $X$.
+This is a contradiction, hence there are no complex hypersurfaces in $X$. \item Let $\omega$ be a balanced metric on $X$ such that $\widetilde{\omega}^{n-1}=d\alpha$ for some $\widetilde{\omega}$-bounded ($2n-3$)-form $\alpha$ on $\widetilde{X}$, and let $\iota: H \xhookrightarrow{ }X$ be a complex hypersurface in $X$.
 It suffices to show that the image of $\iota_*:\pi_1(H)\longrightarrow\pi_1(X)$ is infinite.
 We argue by contradiction.
 Suppose that the image of $\iota_*:\pi_1(H)\longrightarrow \pi_1(X)$ is finite.
 Passing to a finite cover, one then obtains a compact hypersurface $\widetilde{H}\subset\widetilde{X}$ such that the restriction $\pi_{\lvert \widetilde{H}}:\widetilde{H}\longrightarrow H$ is finite (let us say of degree $k>0$).
-This would imply that :
+This would imply that:

-On the other hand, we have :
+On the other hand, we have: